Category Archives: Russian Royals

 Born in Moscow on June 9, 1661, Feodor III, Tsar of All Russia was the ninth child and the third but the eldest surviving son of Alexei I, Tsar of All Russia and his first wife Maria Ilyinichna Miloslavskaya.

 Feodor had twelve siblings.
 None of his sisters married.
-They lived in seclusion in the terem with their sisters and aunts.
+They lived in seclusion in the terem , the separate living quarters of women, with their sisters and aunts.

-Sometime in early childhood, Feodor was disabled by an unknown disease which left him disfigured and partially paralyzed.
+Sometime in early childhood, Feodor was disabled by an unknown disease that left him disfigured and partially paralyzed.
 Scurvy, the vitamin C deficiency disease, is mentioned in some sources as the disease Feodor had.
-Vitamin C is necessary for the body’s production of enzymes which are necessary for the production of collagen.
-Collagen is used by the body for wound healing and bone growth.
+Vitamin C is necessary for the body’s production of enzymes and collagen.
+The body uses collagen for wound healing and bone growth.
 Untreated scurvy is usually fatal.

-However, Feodor was very intelligent and received an excellent education from the monk Symeon Polotsky, a supporter of Eastern Slavic culture and a theologian, poet, playwright, and translator, who was the tutor of all Alexei’s children.
+However, Feodor was intelligent and received an excellent education from the monk Symeon Polotsky, a supporter of Eastern Slavic culture and a theologian, poet, playwright, and translator, the tutor of all Alexei’s children.
 Polotsky exposed Feodor to the Western European way of life.

 Feodor’s mother, Maria Ilyinichna Miloslavskaya; Credit – Wikipedia